Florian-Hagemann/Database/README.md

-# Database
+# Database (name pending...)
-A database engine for small projects like games
+A database engine written in C++ made to be used in python.